estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ## Mitigation
 The most obvious approach is to not leave testing code into the source code that can potentially expose confidential information or secrets, but even then we risk other problems, like a service becoming unavailable.

-In order to mitigate this kind of problems we can start by making sure the size of the data readed is limited to the size of the buffer.
-This can be done, using functions that force to specify the maximum number of bytes to read.
+In order to mitigate this kind of problems we can start by making sure the size of the data read is limited to the size of the buffer.
+This can be done, using functions that force a maximum number of bytes to be read.
 For instance, instead of using functions like gets() (which is unsafe and deprecated) or a naive scanf("%s", buf), it is safer to use alternatives such as fgets(buf, sizeof(buf), stdin).
-It is still importan, to specify the correct size of the buffer in the second parameter, otherwise we can still run into a buffer overflow.
+It is still important, to specify the correct size of the buffer in the second parameter, otherwise we can still run into a buffer overflow.

-Additionally, you should always verify the return values of these functions to handle cases where reading fails or doesn’t consume as many bytes as expected.
+You should always verify the values these functions return, in order to handle cases where reading fails or does not consume as many bytes as expected.

-Beyond the use of safe functions, validating the content of user-supplied data is crucial, if a certain field is supposed to hold only numeric values or specific symbols, always validate the data hformat.
-By limiting the size and validating the input data, ythe probability of accidental buffer overflows is reduced.
+Beyond the use of safe functions, validating the content of user-supplied data is crucial, if a certain field is supposed to hold only numeric values or specific symbols, always validate the data format.
+By limiting the size and validating the input data, the probability of accidental buffer overflows is reduced.

-Since this is easier said than done, a good practice would be using static code analyzers that are capable to analyze source code in search of vulnerbilities and common issues.
+Since this is easier said than done, a good practice would be using static code analyzers that are capable to analyze source code in search of vulnerabilities and common issues.

 Finally, we can compile our code with security-hardening flags.
 For example, most modern compilers offer stack-protector or address sanitizer features that can help detect out-of-bounds writes or reads during development and testing.